eykop/base64/README.md

-I alwayd wondered how the base64 works , and how different libraries implement base64 encoder decoder, for example boost and others...
+I always wondered how the base64 works , and how different libraries implement base64 encoder decoder, for example boost and others...